-What you can expect from Third Space Learning’s catch up tuition
+What do schools receive as part of Third Space Learning’s catch up tuition?

 - Initial diagnostic assessment to help identify individual knowledge gaps and establish baseline knowledge

-- Lessons are chosen to plug individual pupil gaps and tutors personalise the pitch and pace to suit, helping to ensure each pupil receives the personalised support they need to catch up.
+- Lessons chosen to plug individual pupil gaps, with tutors personalising the pitch and pace to suit

-- Proven evidence of rapidly increased maths attainment with the most disadvantaged children, with over 35,000 children in receipt of pupil premium taught so far
+- Proven evidence of rapidly increased maths attainment with the most disadvantaged children, with tens of thousands of children in receipt of pupil premium taught so far

 - Up to 15 pupils can have a 1-to-1 lesson within the same one hour time slot